prabhuavula7/MCP-Tools-Integration/README.md

 > **Note:** The code files contain many more tools, but due to Cursor's limit of 40 tools, only 5 custom tools could be implemented.
 The remaining tools are available in the codebase but not currently active in this deployment.

-📄 **Project Documentation:** For detailed implementation report, output screenshots, and access to the official shared Google Drive folder with output files, see the [MCP Implementation Doc PDF](./MCP_Implementation_Doc.pdf).

 ---